rolandhemmer/fedora-workstation-guide/README.md

 # to do both
 ```

-I recommend [setting up a CRON job](https://fedoramagazine.org/scheduling-tasks-with-cron/) calling this script to keep your system updated without effort.
+[Setting up a CRON job](https://fedoramagazine.org/scheduling-tasks-with-cron/) calling this script is recommended, to keep your system updated without effort.

 <div dir='rtl'>
   <a href="#-table-of-contents">⬆️ back to top</a>
 </div>

-## 📖 License
+## 🎓 License

 This guide is published under the MIT license.
 See the [LICENSE.md](LICENSE.md) file for the full license text.

 Per this license, the use of the software and scripts downloaded from this repository is done **at your own discretion and risk**.

-Fedora and the Fedora logo are trademarks or registered trademarks of [Red Hat, Inc](https://www.redhat.com/en).
-All other trademarks and copyrights are property of their respective owners and are only mentioned for informative purposes.
+All logos, trademarks, and copyrights are property of their respective owners and are only mentioned for informative purposes.

 <div dir='rtl'>
   <a href="#-table-of-contents">⬆️ back to top</a>